 We host PM Member Pages for about 700 individual agents.
 These pages are controlled and posted by individuals, so the content will vary from page to page (and this is the one part of our site that is not reviewed, edited or controlled by PM staff).
 Many agents have posted their submission requirements and other helpful information for prospective clients.

-Please note, the contact information posted on our Dealmakers pages and in our other datasets is professional contact information for peers (such as acquiring agents).
+Please note, the contact information posted on my Dealmakers pages and in our other datasets is professional contact information for peers (such as acquiring agents).
 For best success with your search, please do not try to contact an agent without checking their submission requirements and procedures, either on their PM Member Page or their freestanding website.
 Many agents have dedicated email addresses and protocols that you must use in order to have your work considered!

 Another way to identify agents of interest is by searching the names of authors whose work you think is similar to see who represents them.
 Our Who Represents database draws from the deals data but also includes other sources (catalogs, rights guides, etc.) so you may find additional information there.
 Make sure to search by the author’s name only; don’t use book titles.
 (Who Represents does not try to serve as a comprehensive title database, since that function is better served by other websites.
 Generally, when we use a title it’s as a citation, to tell you when we acquired the data.
 Also, authors will sometimes switch agents, and depending upon their representation agreements, rights to particular titles may or may not stay with the original agent.)